jbmusso/grex/README.md

 var Vertex = gRex.Vertex;
 var Edge = gRex.Edge;
 ```
-You can know use these objects in place of the string representation in your queries.
+You can now use these objects in place of the string representation in your queries.

 ## Connnecting to a database